Code-behind class

 • com/sample/MyControl.java

-In MyControl.fxml, add the fx:class attribute to the root element, and specify the fully-qualified name of the code-behind class.
+In MyControl.fxml, add the fx:subclass attribute to the root element, and specify the fully-qualified name of the code-behind class.

 com/sample/MyControl.fxml